apache/incubator-hugegraph-doc/content/en/docs/config/config-option.md

 jdbc.storage_engine      | InnoDB                      | The storage engine of backend store database, like InnoDB/MyISAM/RocksDB for MySQL. jdbc.postgresql.connect_database | template1           | The database used to connect when init store, drop store or check store exist.

-### PostgreSQL 后端配置项
+### PostgreSQL Backend Config Options

 config option            | default value               | descrition
 ------------------------ | --------------------------- | -------------------------------------------------------------------------------
 backend                  |                             | Must be set to `postgresql`. serializer               |                             | Must be set to `postgresql`.

-其它与 MySQL 后端一致。
+Others are consistent with the MySQL backend.

-> PostgreSQL 后端的 driver 和 url 应该设置为:
+> The driver and url of the PostgreSQL backend should be set to:
 > - `jdbc.driver=org.postgresql.Driver`
 > - `jdbc.url=jdbc:postgresql://localhost:5432/`